-The Fredericton Convention Centre (FCC) has been designed and built to meet Leadership in Energy and Environmental Design (LEED™) certification standards.
+The Fredericton Convention Centre (FCC) has achieved Leadership in Energy and Environmental Design (LEED™) silver certification standards.
 LEED provides quality assurance that a project meets baseline green building requirements.

 Commercial and institutional buildings in Canada are responsible for over 35% of the energy used nationally.
 By reducing the quantity of raw materials that are extracted for use in building construction, reducing water consumption, selecting appropriate building locations, and improving the indoor environmental quality of buildings, we can improve design and create healthier, more environmentally responsible buildings.